-Without a doubt, veganism is steadily on the rise, growing daily with news of its vast advantages for human health, for the struggling and depleted planet, for the billions of animals that are needlessly tortured and slaughtered every year for food, as well as for many other remarkable reasons.
+Without a doubt, plant-based eating is steadily on the rise, growing daily with news of its vast advantages for human health, for the struggling and depleted planet, for the billions of animals that are needlessly tortured and slaughtered every year for food, as well as for many other remarkable reasons.

-Eating vegan in the healthiest way possible is truly simple and fabulous and can be summed up in just these five overarching principles:
+Eating plant-based in the healthiest way possible is truly simple and fabulous and can be summed up in just these five overarching principles:

 1. Follow the Plant-Based Food Pyramid or Plate to ensure a well-rounded diet based on vegetables (especially leafy green vegetables…note they have their own category), fruits, whole grains, legumes, nuts, seeds, herbs, and spices.

 2. Keep it simple with The 6 Daily 3’s, a companion perspective to the pyramid and plate.

 Prioritize three servings of each of the following everyday:

 - leafy green vegetables (one serving equals one cup raw or half cup cooked),

 - other-colored vegetables (one serving is one half cup),